 Section 6.15 Public Disclosure.
 Without limiting any other provision of this Agreement, the Parties will issue a joint press release mutually agreeable to both Parties with respect to the execution of this Agreement and any other Transaction Agreement and the transactions contemplated hereby and thereby.
-Thereafter neither the Company nor the Purchaser, nor any of their respective Affiliates, shall issue any press release or other public announcement or communication (to the extent not previously publicly disclosed or made in accordance with this Agreement or any other Transaction Agreements) with respect to the transactions contemplated hereby or thereby without the prior written consent of the other Party (such consent not to be unreasonably withheld, conditioned or delayed), except to the extent a Party's counsel deems such disclosure necessary or desirable in order to comply with any Applicable Law or the regulations or policies of any securities exchange or other similar regulatory body (in which case the disclosing Party shall give the other Party prior written notice of any required disclosure to the extent permitted by Applicable Law), shall limit such disclosure and give good faith consideration to any suggested changes to such disclosure from the other Party.
-Notwithstanding anything to the contrary in this Section 6.15, the Purchaser and the Company may make public statements without the other Party's consent, so long as any such statements are not materially inconsistent with previous press releases, public disclosures or public statements made by the Company or the Purchaser and do not reveal material, non-public information regarding the other Party or the transactions contemplated by this Agreement.
+Thereafter neither the Company nor the Purchaser, nor any of their respective Affiliates, shall issue any press release or other public announcement or communication (to the extent not previously publicly disclosed or made in accordance with this Agreement or any other Transaction Agreements) with respect to the transactions contemplated hereby or thereby without the prior written consent of the other Party (such consent not to be unreasonably withheld, conditioned or delayed), except to the extent a Party's counsel deems such disclosure necessary or desirable in order to comply with any Applicable Law or the regulations or policies of any securities exchange or other similar regulatory body (in which case the disclosure to the information such counsel advises is required disclosure to the extent permitted by Applicable Law), shall limit such disclosure to the information such counsel advises is required to comply with such Applicable Law or regulations, and shall consult with the other Party regarding such disclosure and give good faith consideration to any suggested changes to such disclosure from the other Party.
+Notwithstanding anything to the contrary in this Section 6.15, the Purchaser and the Company may make public statements made by the Company or the Purchaser and do not reveal material, non-public information regarding the other Party or the transactions contemplated by this Agreement.